 - Lasjaunias classification - choroidal and mural types

 With increased availability and quality of antenatal ultrasound the diagnosis is increasingly made prior to delivery.
 Antenatal detection is however mostly reported late in pregnancy (3rd trimester)

 The dilated median prosencephalic vein (MPV) appears as an anechoic structure in the midline posteriorly and demonstrates prominent flow on Doppler examination.
-If the there complications which regard to shunting, other ancillary sonographic features such development of hydrops fetalis or fetal cardiomegaly may be seen.
+If there are complications which regards to shunting, other ancillary sonographic features such as development of hydrops fetalis or fetal cardiomegaly may be seen.

 CT and MRI